trackmatic/trackmatic-documentation/rest/loads/index.md

 An operator can only ever have one active load at a time however multiple loads can be allocated to a single operator in a planned status.
 A load can be transferred between assets and operators if necessary.

 #### Status
-A load goes through a number of satuses within its life cycle:
+A load goes through a number of statuses within its life cycle:

 |Status|Description|
 |---|---|